eliranwong/bible-verse-parser/README.md

 10. Support tagging on range(s) of verses

 # Main file:
-<a href="https://github.com/eliranwong/bible-verse-parser/blob/master/BibleVerseParser.py">bible-verse-parser.py</a> [written with python version 3.6.5]
+<a href="https://github.com/eliranwong/bible-verse-parser/blob/master/BibleVerseParser.py">BibleVerseParser.py</a> [written with python version 3.6+]

+Use "BibleVerseParser.py" together with "BibleBooks.py" & "RegexSearch.py" in the same directory.

 # Usage: